roshan-gopalakrishnan/car_model_classification/README.md

 This repository mainly contains preprocessed train and test dataset, car_model_classification.py, preprocessing.py and plotting.py

-preprocessing.py is used to crop the images to the given bounding boxes in the annotation files.
-It also does the basic preprocessing needed for training and testing images. car_model_classification.py is the code for transfer learning. plotting.py plots the accuracy vs epoch figure.
+preprocessing.py is used to crop the images to the given bounding boxes as given in the annotation files. car_model_classification.py is the code for transfer learning. plotting.py plots the accuracy vs epoch figure.